 - Check in with your budget at the end of the month to see where you can cut spending and save more money.

-You can totally move out at 18 and many people do this successfully.
+You can totally move out at 18 and get your own place.
 You’re also going to learn a ton of life lessons and responsibilities that many people don’t learn until they’re in their mid to late twenties.

 Preparing for the Big Move